CiscoDevNet/terraform-provider-mso/website/docs/d/schema_template_contract_service_chaining.markdown

 # mso_schema_template_contract_service_chaining #

 Data source for a Schema Template Contract Service Chaining configuration on Cisco Nexus Dashboard Orchestrator (NDO).
+This data source is supported in NDO v4.2(3) and higher.

 ## GUI Information ##